cirruslabs/tart/README.md

 tart run monterey-vanilla
 ```

-After the initial booting of the VM you'll need to manually go through macOS installation process.
-As a convention
-we recommend creating an `admin` user with an `admin` password.
+After the initial booting of the VM you'll need to manually go through the macOS installation process.
+As a convention we recommend creating an `admin` user with an `admin` password.
 After the regular installation please do some additional modifications in the VM:

 1. Enable Auto-Login.
 Users & Groups -> Login Options -> Automatic login -> admin.
 2. Allow SSH.
 Sharing -> Remote Login